 As the name implies, executive coaches work with CEOs and other senior leaders in business, though the industry is evolving and becoming increasingly democratised as expectations grow amongst employees at all levels that this type of support is integral to their development.

-What can an executive coach do fo you you?
+How can an executive coach help you?

 From the CEO down, executive coaches are trusted partners who provide a private space for you to share and discuss your innermost thoughts and feelings and reflect upon them.
 Typically these conversations focus around business and leadership but, given that our work and personal lives are so intertwined, there’s crossover into life outside work.